Bitlancer/strings-deploy-toolkit/README.md

 ### foreign/

-Contains a separate remotexec.sh and associated includes for handling deployments on each individual server.
+Contains a separate remotexec.sh and associated includes for handling deployments on each of the endpoint servers.